 So try to find something that is unique to you, that you enjoy and that has a market.
 Everything has a market and often the more obscure it is the higher the rewards.

-A Thousand Ways to Make Money in Photography
+So Many Ways to Make Money in Photography - not all easy

 Like any industry there are a thousand (and more) ways to make money in photography.